-Police and Crime Commissioner Shaun Wright is an elected individual who will oversee policing in South Yorkshire.
+The Police and Crime Commissioner - Dr Alan Billings - is an elected individual who oversees policing in South Yorkshire.
 The Commissioner is responsible for representing the public within South Yorkshire.
 His role is to cut crime, reduce reoffending and deliver an effective and efficient police service within their force area.
 The Commissioner will hold the Chief Constable to account and have the ability to hire, and if necessary, fire them if the need arises.

 Commissioners must ensure community needs are met as effectively as possible and will improve local relationships through building confidence and restoring trust.
 He will also work in partnership across a range of agencies at local, regional and national level to ensure there is a unified approach to preventing and reducing crime.